jashansidhu92/Sidhu_Jashanpreet_ISD_Assignment-1/OneDrive/Desktop/rrc/sem 2/isd/projects/assignment-1/README.md

 Data Integrity: Encapsulation ensures the internal state of the object remains consistent by restricting direct manipulation and enforcing validation through methods.

+## Polymorphism
+Polymorphism in the BankAccount subclasses is achieved through method overriding.
+The BankAccount class defines an abstract method get_service_charges(), which is implemented differently in each subclass (e.g., ChequingAccount, SavingsAccount, InvestmentAccount).
+Each subclass provides its own logic for calculating service charges, but the method signature remains the same.